 From here we jump into an understanding and sharing of Best Practices.
 Best Practices is a way to collectively create, document and share ideas, strategies and tactics that have been proven to be wildly successful.
 We all have achieved some amazing successes – our own “best practices.”
 After a brief discussion we break into small groups to share best practices.

 To get things going we will all share a simple creativity and best practice template that will help as we review ideas, implementation, benefits, and return on investment.
 We document and share both those best practices that we have and new ideas spurred on by our recent burst of creativity.
 To make things exciting, each group will become a “team”.
 You’ll learn, and laugh and share with your teammates.

 Then, as we reconvene, teams are rewarded for their efforts as prizes are given for the best of the best.
 For future use all best practices are written up and shared with all participants!

 Participants will achieve several specific and tangible benefits from this session including:

 Bill Eager is a Denver, Colorado based Internet, technology and technology trends pioneer.
 Bill has spent fifteen years writing, implementing and speaking about computer technologies and their impact on companies and organizations.
 In 1993, after helping create one of the first large-scale Intranets connecting 25,000 employees at BASF, Bill wrote the second book about the Internet, Using the Internet.
-His ten other books include the best-sellers The Information Payoff and The Complete Idiot’s Guide to Online Marketing.
+His ten other books include the best-sellers The Complete Idiot’s Guide to Online Marketing and Transformative Digital Marketing.
 Bill gives keynotes, presentations and workshops about the practical applications of technology at national conferences, company and organizational meetings.